aiz03/aiz03/README.md

 # Hi there 👋

 ## Hello, this is Aizeru aka Aizle
 An aspiring Software Developer with prior experience with C++, JAVA, and HTML.
 I'm beginner in terms of programming but I'm trying to overcome this challenge to help myself learn more.I'm Computer Science student which helps me to practice my programming skills.
-I watch anime and play mobile games at my free timeicer of **CompSciety
+I watch anime and play mobile games at my free time.
+## 👤 About Me
+- 💻 Computer Science student
+- ⚔️ Likes to watch animes
+- 🎮 Has interest in video gamesma